AltGr/opam-wiki/Packaging.md

 ## Manually installing binaries or libaries

-Most of the time, when a package is built, binaries and/or libraries that it provides are installed automatically.
-But sometimes a source package does not install a binary that it produced because it has not been included its `make install` command (or equivalent).
+Most of the time, when a package is built, binaries and/or libraries that it provides are installed by the package's build commands.
+However, for various reasons, sometimes a source package's build commands do not allow you to install all the files you would like or do not install them with the name or path you would like.
+Opam allows you to control installed files precisely by providing a `.install` file.
 For example, the package *xmlm* has this following `opam` file:

 ```
 opam-version: "1"